geon0325/VilLain/README.md

 # VilLain: Self-Supervised Learning on Homogeneous Hypergraphs without Features via Virtual Label Propagation
-Source code for the paper **VilLain: Hypergraph Embedding with No Labels and No Features via Virtual Label Propagation**, Geon Lee, Soo Yong Lee, and Kijung Shin, WWW 2024.
+Source code for the paper **VilLain: Self-Supervised Learning on Homogeneous Hypergraphs without Features via Virtual Label Propagation**, Geon Lee, Soo Yong Lee, and Kijung Shin, WWW 2024.

 ## Datasets
 * Datasets used in the paper are in [data](data).